k4z01/WeKnora-SQL-Validation-Bypass/weknora-sql-validation-bypass.md

 **2. Arbitrary server file read and directory listing.** Any file readable by the WeKnora server process is returned to the requesting user. `read_text` for text, `read_blob` for binary, and `glob` can be used for enumeration to locate targets first.

-Both require only the **Viewer** role (the lowest tenant role) which otherwise grants read access to the caller's own knowledge base content and nothing else.
+Both require only the **Viewer** role (the lowest tenant role) which otherwise grants read access only to the caller's own knowledge base content.
 There is no other intended path from that role to other workspaces' documents or to server-side file contents.
-The `data_analysis` tool is in the default tool set and no non-default configuration is required beyond enabling the agent's data-analysis feature, which is the intended use of the tool.
+The `data_analysis` tool is in the default tool set and no other configuration is required beyond enabling the agent's data-analysis feature, which is the intended use of the tool.